UMN-CMS/HGCal-RPi/README.md

 An example output is below:
 ```
 sync:
-sync_debug.exe: no process found
+sync_debug: no process found
 32365
 rdout:
-new_rdout.exe: no process found
+new_rdout: no process found
 1535
 ```